 NMR RADIATION EMISSION-ABSORPTION:

-When the above described charged particle stable minimum energy configuration is placed in an external magnetic field the original single energy state takes on a range of values depending on the spheromak orientation with respect to the external magnetic field.
+When the above described charged particle is placed in an external magnetic field the original single energy state takes on a range of values depending on the particle's orientation with respect to the external magnetic field.
 The energy difference between the different particle orientations is proportional to the applied external magnetic field.
 An individual charged particle can transition between two different orientations (energy states) by emission or absorption of a photon of electromagnetic radiation.
-This effect is known as ESR (electron spin resonance) or NMR (nuclear magnetic resonance).
+With protons this effect is known as NMR (nuclear magnetic resonance).
 The relationship between the photon energy Ep and the emitted or absorbed radiation frequency Fp is given by: